SSC (militia)

-SSC or HMB-SSC Unity and Salvation Authority of the SSC regions of Somalia' (Haggaanka Mideynta iyo Badbaadinta Gobolada SSC ee Soomalia) or HBM-SSC (Hoggaanka Badbaadada iyo Mideynta SSC) was the name of the self-proclaimed autonomous government of the Dhulbahante clan living between Somaliland and Puntland, which was active from 2009 to around 2012.
+SSC, HMB-SSC or the Unity and Salvation Authority of the SSC regions of Somalia (Haggaanka Mideynta iyo Badbaadinta Gobolada SSC ee Soomalia) or HBM-SSC (Hoggaanka Badbaadada iyo Mideynta SSC) was the name of the self-proclaimed autonomous government of the Dhulbahante clan living between Somaliland and Puntland, which was active from 2009 to around 2012.
 It claimed possession of the so-called SSC regions of Sool (S), Sanaag (S), and Cayn (C).

 Initially, the HBM-SSC's goal was to become a constituent state of the Federal Republic of Somalia with the support of the foreign diaspora.
 Still, it was not recognized by both neighboring Somaliland and Puntland, and through fighting with Somaliland, it became a mere militia organization.
 It also lost support from the Dhulbahante clan.
 And ended its activities when the president of the HBM-SSC joined the Somaliland government.
 It is sometimes referred to as the SSC militia because it was a de facto militia organization except in the early stages of its activities.
 The subsequent campaign to gain autonomy for the Dhulbahante clan was conducted by a newly created organization, the Khatumo State.